xrdocs/ncs5500/_tutorials/400g-optics-1.md

 In current deployments, there are a lot of current generation QSFP28 optics with 4x 25G NRZ wavelengths.

-Therefore there is a need for higher density support of these optics on the new NCS-5700 linecards, in order to be backward compatible with currently deployed QSFP28 optics.
+There is therefore a need for higher density support of these optics on the new NCS-5700 linecards, in order to be backward compatible with currently deployed QSFP28 optics.

-Current technology could support packaging 2 current generation QSFP28 optics in a single QSFP-DD form factor, therefore we will support a new generation of high density 2x100G optics with QSFP28-DD form factor on the NCS-5700.
+Current technology could support packaging 2 current generation QSFP28 optics in a single QSFP-DD form factor, therefore we will support a new generation of high density 2x100G optics with QSFP28-DD on the NCS-5700.

-For ease of visualising the use case of each optics, we have organized the optics into two major catagories, each with varying distances and breakout capabilities.
+For ease of visualizing the use case of each optics, we have organized the optics into two major categories, each with varying distances and breakout capabilities.

 - Multimode Fibers: Usually Parallel MMF up to about 100m for OM4, and capable of breakout.

-- Single mode Fibers: Could be parallsl SMF or duplex SMF.
+- Single mode Fibers: Could be parallel SMF or duplex SMF.
 Parallel SMF is capable of breakout, and Duplex SMF will need WDM for multiplexing multiple wavelengths into a single SMF.

 Below charts will show currently available optics as of IOS XR 7.0.2.
 Releases for optics in roadmap will be announced when they become available.